google-marketing-solutions/abcds-detector/README.md

 See the License for the specific language governing permissions and limitations under the License.

+# Disclaimer

+ABCDs Detector is NOT an official Google product.

 # ABCDs Detector

 The ABCDs Detector solution streamlines the assessment of your video ads against YouTube's ABCD framework.
 Powered by Google AI, this tool automates the evaluation process, providing detailed reports on how well your ads align with key attention-driving metrics.
 Simplify your YouTube ad analysis and gain valuable insights for optimization with the ABCDs Detector.